 What do credit counselors do?

 Credit counselors help people by establishing exactly what their financial situation is and helping them to manage it going forward.
 During your first call with a credit counselor, you will be asked to give details of your expenses, your income, any savings you have, and your debts.
+If you're unsure, our guide to types of debt you can consolidate may help.

 The counselor will then help you devise a budget that will allow you to get back in control of your finances.
 A counselor will also give you information on how to find your credit reports, and how to understand the information they include.